Tesla Model X SUV - Reliability & safety

 No evidence of reliability yet, but Tesla’s reputation is encouraging

 The Tesla Model X was crash-tested by Euro NCAP in late 2019, earning a five-star safety rating.
-In 2016, Tesla was the runaway winner of our Driver Power manufacturer survey but since then it hasn’t made an appearance due to too few responses from owners.
+In 2016, Tesla was the runaway winner of our Driver Power manufacturer survey, and it came an impressive third in 2021's results.
 However, we’ve heard little in the way of complaints from Model X owners, even with the vast array of technology hidden under the car’s bodywork.

 Tesla Model X reliability

-We can’t compare Tesla’s 2016 Driver Power survey results with those of brands that feature in newer surveys.
-However, it is fair to say that owners then had mainly positive words for their cars, placing it top for its powertrains, and impressed with practicality and low running costs.
+The latest Driver Power survey results place the brand well ahead of many more established rivals.
+Owners had mainly positive words for their cars, placing it top for its powertrains, and impressed with practicality and low running costs.
 However, more than 40% of owners reported a fault within the first year, which was a higher proportion than any other manufacturer.
 The Model X is closely related to the Model S under the surface and that car is now well proven.
 However, some owners in America have reported faults with the ‘falcon wing’ doors.